Efficient AllReduce with Stragglers: : A Straggler-Aware Algorithm

-\myparab{GPU-GPU connectivity.} We assume each GPU has a single connection to the inter-GPU network, as is typical in scale-up domains~\cite{nvlink}.
-Thus, at a given time, a GPU can only send data to one other GPU.
-While multidimensional topologies~\cite{googletpuv4} enable using multiple links in parallel, this reduces the available per-link bandwidth in typical NVSwitched configurations.
-This bandwidth splitting increases the value of $\beta$ ($ = \frac{1}{bandwidth}$), negating potential benefits from this form of parallelism.
+\myparab{GPU-GPU connectivity.} We assume each GPU has a single connection to the inter-GPU network, as is typical in modern switched scale-up domains~\citep{nvlink}.
+Thus, a GPU can fully utilize bandwidth by sending data to one peer at a time (confirmed empirically in \S\ref{sec:eval}).
+While multidimensional topologies~\citep{googletpuv4} enable using multiple links in parallel, this proportionally reduces the available per-link bandwidth in typical NVSwitched configurations (as we show in \S\ref{sec:eval}).